The Best Backpack For Backpacking Europe in 2023

 Want a quick answer?
-My choice for the best backpacking Europe backpack is the Osprey Farpoint 55 for men (also available on REI and direct from Osprey) or the Fairview 55 for women (also available on REI and direct from Osprey).
+My overall choice for the best travel backpack for Europe is the Osprey Farpoint 55 for men (also available on REI and direct from Osprey) or the Fairview 55 for women (also available on REI and direct from Osprey).

 Travel Backpacks for Europe Comparison